ansys/ansys-tools-local-product-launcher/doc/source/_static/README.md

-Static files can be found here (like images and other assets).
+Static files (like images and other assets) can be found here.